-So many words, so little information gives the reader a sense that something's not quite right.
-And there's a dearth of posts on social media, too – not on any platform.
+So many words, so little information might give the reader a sense that something's not quite right.
+And there's a dearth of posts on social media, too.

-There's an overall sense of vagueness; LIG's members are told that any other approach would attract the wrong sort of person, and that what the organisation has to say is so incredible, it can’t be put down online.
+There's an overall sense of vagueness; ex-members report they are told that any other approach would attract the wrong sort of person, and that what the organisation has to say simply can’t be put down online.
 In fact, they’ve had the same word salad approach since the early 'oos.

 What we do know is...

-Members are recruited through Meetup, LinkedIn, 'book groups', Facebook, forums, and word of mouth...
+Members are often recruited through Meetup, LinkedIn, 'book groups', Facebook, forums, and word of mouth...

 Here’s how it works: